 Characteristics of Specialty Product

-Buyers consider specialty goods unique and qualitative and they do not mind making a great effort on buying those goods.
-The followings are the main features of specialty products.
+Buyers consider these goods unique and qualitative and they do not mind making a great effort on buying those goods.
+The followings are the main features:

 - Unique Features – Specialty products have unique features which are not available in other brands which is what makes them special products to people.